uccross/open-source-autonomous-vehicle-controller/Balance-bot/Simulation/Readme.md

 rosrun balancing_bot example_pd_controller.py
 ```

-After running the last command, you should be able to the balancing the arm link.
+After running the last command, you should be able to balance the arm link.

 <video src="example_pd.mp4" controls="controls" style="max-width: 730px;">
 </video>

-with the error decreasing over time like this,
+With the error decreasing over time like this,

 ![error](sample.png)

-The PD controller block diagram here explains the control loop
+The PD controller block diagram here explains the control loop, where the error of angle difference is fed into the controller.
+Motor speed command is generated for the left and right motors individually using the controller output and target motor speed.

 ![pid](blk_diag.png)